 Emergency Shoulder Use (ESU) is Florida's innovative strategy to increase traffic capacity during major hurricane evacuations using existing paved shoulders.
 First developed in 2017 and covering key corridors within the state, ESU plans replace the former one-way plans, also known as contraflow and lane reversal.

-ESU plans cover the following roadway segments.
+ESU plans are reviewed annually.
+For the 2021 season, plans cover the following roadway segments.

-Interstate 75 Alligator Alley
+- Interstate 75 Alligator Alley

 You can learn more about ESU and how it works by watching our brief public information video.